ShivamShrirao/dnn_from_scratch/README.md

 ## TO-DO

+* RNN and LSTM.
+* Auto Differentiation.
+* GPU support.
 * Fix loading and saving weights for training.
 * Start a server process for visualizing graphs while training.
-* Start a parallel process which is notified to use optimizer and update weights.
 * Comments.
-* L2 norm Regulization.
 * Lots of performance and memory improvement.
-* Complex architecture like ResNet ?
+* Complex architecture like Inception,ResNet.
-* GPU support.

 ## References